taylrfnt/dotfiles-old/README.md

 ```

 ## References
-Elliott at Dreams of Autonomy has a great video guide on using stow/dotfiles repo:\n
+Elliott at Dreams of Autonomy has a great video guide on using stow/dotfiles repo:

 [Stow has forever changed the way I manage my dotfiles](https://www.youtube.com/watch?v=y6XCebnB9gs)